-We recorded depletion expense of \$471.4 million, \$442.3 million and \$460.9 million and depreciation expense of \$3.6 million, \$3.9 million and \$5.5 million for the years ended December 31, 2022, 2021 and 2020, respectively.
-In connection with fair value assessments for oil and gas proved properties, we recorded long-lived asset impairments of \$450.0 million related to the TEN Fields in Ghana, zero and \$154.0 million related to oil and gas proved properties in the U.S. Gulf of Mexico during the years ended December 31, 2022, 2021 and 2020, respectively, in our consolidated statement of operations.
-Additionally, during the year ended December 31, 2022, our oil and gas properties, net balance was reduced by \$175.5 million as a result of concluding the Tullow pre-emption transaction in March 2022, \$64.2 million as a result of the write-off of previously capitalized costs related to the BirAllah and Orca discoveries incurred under the C8 license to exploration expense, offset by additions of \$53.1 million related to the acquisition of an additional working interest in the Kodiak oil field, the extension of the Block G licenses in Equatorial Guinea, and the acquisitions of additional participating interests in the Winterfell area.
+We recorded depletion expense of \$411.6 million, \$471.4 million and \$442.3 million and depreciation expense of \$3.7 million, \$3.6 million and \$3.9 million for the years ended December 31, 2023, 2022 and 2021, respectively.
+In connection with fair value assessments for oil and gas proved properties, we recorded asset impairments of \$222.3 million and 450.0 million related to the TEN Fields in Ghana during the years ended December 31, 2023 and 2022, respectively in our consolidated statement of operations.
+No asset impairment was recorded for the year ended December 31, 2023, additions to our unproved properties primarily related to the Winterfell development project and the drilling of the Tiberius infrastructure-led exploration prospect.
+Additions to our proved properties for the year ended December 31, 2023 primarily related to continued infill development in the Jubilee Field in Ghana including the successful startup of the Jubilee Southeast project with the installation of a new subsea production manifold, the Odd Job Field subsea pump installation in the U.S. Gulf of Mexico and continued progress on the development of the Greater Tortue Ahmeyim project in Mauritania/ Senegal.

+During the year ended December 31, 2022, our oil and gas properties, net balance was reduced by \$175.5 million as a result of concluding the Tullow pre-emption transaction in March 2022, \$64.2 million as a result of the write-off of previously capitalized costs related to the BirAllah and Orca discoveries incurred under the C8 license to exploration expense, offset by additions of \$53.1 million related to the acquisition of an additional working interest in the Kodiak oil field, the extension of the Block G licenses in Equatorial Guinea, and the acquisitions of additional participating interests in the Winterfell area.
 See Note 3 - Acquisitions and Divestitures and Note 6 - Suspended Well Costs.